-Nelson Mandela and Donald Trump made it clear that despite their backgrounds as lawyers and managers, they suddenly slipped into the position of the Heads of State, for which they were totally unprepared for from their previous careers.
-These politicians give an impression of how strategic skills could be acquired in a newly leadership position – step up as a team-oriented new boss, who would like to consider the competences of the employees in the sense of a productive continuity.
-Nevertheless, you need to familiarise yourself with the new situation & if necessary, hire competent persons you trust from your own professional network.
+Nelson Mandela and Donald Trump made it clear that despite their backgrounds as lawyers and managers.
+However, they suddenly slipped into the position of the Heads of State.
+Their previous career experiences did not prepare them for these new positions of power and responsibility.
+These figures of state demonstrate how strategic skills could be acquired.
+Nevertheless, you need to familiarise yourself with the new situation.
+If necessary, hire competent persons you trust from your own professional network.
 Be aware of the gaps in your experience.
-Otherwise, your employees could create you problems that work against you.
+Otherwise, your employees could create problems that work against you.

 The first weeks can help you make a good impression.
 This is especially true if you are not on a more senior level.
-Use the limited time to work diligently and tirelessly into the subject on the basis of the expert advice.
-If there is a lack of knowledge, work during the evenings to fill those gaps.
-If necessary, enlist your colleagues & supervisors to help you get up to speed.
-Note, however, that the willingness of your colleagues & supervisors to hand hold you will slowly start to decrease after some time.
-From this moment onwards, it will be perceived as disrespectful, if you are not making your own decisions or running those activities expected of you.
-As a result, you should be able to take the helm as quickly as you can.
+Use the limited time to work diligently and tirelessly into the subject using experts’ advice.
+If you lack knowledge in a specific area, work during the evenings to fill those gaps.
+If necessary, enlist your colleagues and supervisors to help you get up to speed.
+Note, however, that the willingness of your colleagues and supervisors to hand hold you will slowly start to decrease after some time.
+Subsequently, your colleagues will perceive you as either disrespectful or unable to perform the duties expected of you.
+As a result, you should be able to deliver in your role as quickly as you can.